lucas-gustavoc/my-own-sass-gridsystem/README.md

 - `.hide-lg`
 - `.show-lg`

-You're not required to designed separately for large desktops.
-If you don't, the `\*-md-\*` properties will apply to them.
+You're not required to design separately for large desktops.
+If you don't, the `*-md-*` properties will apply to them.

 ## License